-- At the plenary meeting on Saturday, the proposed [recommended]L WV-VA program for the next two years shall be presented by an LWV-VA Board member.
-Questions for clarification only will be in order.
-No motions or debate are in order at this time.
-Delegates may move for consideration of not-recommended issues received by the deadline with their presentation limited to three minutes.
-A delegate may request a statement from an LWV-VA Board member as to why an item was not recommended, with a limit of two minutes for the answer. - Proposals for concurrence consideration may be presented at this time.
+- Proposals for concurrence consideration may be presented at this time.
 In order to make such a motion, a League must have met the conditions required for concurrence prior to convention. - After all of the not-recommended items have been offered, the vote for consideration of each item will be taken in the order in which the items were presented for consideration.
 Announcement of the vote result shall be made immediately after the vote on each item. - Debate and action on not-recommended program items and the proposed program will take place at the Sunday plenary session.
 A three-fifths (3/5) vote is required to adopt not-recommended items, except that adoption of an item for concurrence requires a two-thirds vote (2/3).
 A simple majority vote is required to adopt recommended program items. - k.
 The minutes of the Convention shall be approved by the LWV-VA Board after review by a committee of two or three members appointed by the President to review and correct the minutes. - I. Voting Procedures during Plenary Sessions: Each delegate receives vote cards at the credentials table.
 The red and green vote cards are numbered 1-4, with green=yes and red=no. Generally, the first vote on an issue is a voice vote or sometimes a standing vote.
 If the outcome is not clear, then there may be a vote where delegates count off person by person.
 If the outcome remains unclear, there will be a card vote.
 The President will indicate the number of the card to be used and will announce the instructions for the vote.
 The appropriately numbered card must be used or your vote will be invalidated.
 The Elections Committee appointed at the first plenary session is responsible for collecting the voting cards, counting them, and reporting the results to the President. - m.
 Each delegate representing a local League, or League-at-Large, shall be entitled to vote only if that League has met its per member payment responsibilities.
 Representatives from Leagues not paid in full will not have the privilege of the floor, the right to vote or the right to make motions unless a special consideration is given by the Convention.
 The convention shall be the sole judge of whether a delegate is qualified to vote. - n.
 Thirty percent of the possible number of voting delegates, other than members of state Board, shall constitute a quorum provided that a majority of local Leagues are represented. - o.
 Announcements shall be made only by persons designated to do so. - p.
-No smoking in Convention meeting rooms. - q.
+No smoking in Convention meeting rooms. - 6.
 Cell phones shall be turned off or muted during the plenary, workshops, caucuses, and banquet.

-6. Concurrence Policy and Procedures22 Concurrence is the act of agreeing with or concurring with a statement or position.
+Concurrence Policy and Procedures.
+Concurrence is the act of agreeing with or concurring with a statement or position.
 A decision-making technique used by the League for some time, concurrence can work in several ways.
 Groups of League members or League boards can concur with (1) recommendations of a resource committee, task force or unit group; (2) decision statements formulated by League boards; or (3) positions reached by another League or Leagues.
 (League Basics, 9-17.)